 David was an original cast member of Lincoln Center Theatre’s acclaimed production of War Horse, which went on to win five Tony Awards, including Best Play.
-He was most recently seen performing off-broadway in Atlantic Theater Company's production of Animal, which starred Golden-Globe Nominee Rebecca Hall.
-Select theatrical credits include; Broke-Ology at Theatreworks Hartford, A Few Good Men at the Alley Theatre, Fly at The Repertory Theatre of St. Louis, The Piano Lesson at McCarter Theatre Center, and The Lion In Winter at the Guthrie Theatre.
+David was most recently seen in Zoe Kazan’s After The Blast at Lincoln Center’s Claire Tow Theatre.
+Select theatrical credits include; Animal at Atlantic Theater Company, Broke-Ology at Theatreworks Hartford, A Few Good Men at the Alley Theatre, Fly at The Repertory Theatre of St. Louis, The Piano Lesson at McCarter Theatre Center, and The Lion In Winter at the Guthrie Theatre.

 In 2016, David was a recipient of the prestigious Leonore Annenberg Fellowship, a grant given to artists that have been nominated by professional theatrical institutions.
 The grant, which lasts two years, was given to David after receiving a nomination from Andre Bishop of Lincoln Center Theater.